-- The USAO, PSN team, Fiscal Agent, and Selection Committee should discuss the following: specific grant-funded projects elements and criteria for selection; timeline for the Selection Committee to decide on subrecipients and contractors and other deadlines; the subaward process and how the Fiscal Agent will initiate the process; and method of notifying subrecipients and other details related to the subaward process. - The USAO should not assume the responsibilities of the Fiscal Agent but should offer programmatic assistance. - The USAO may provide the Fiscal Agent with written project-related information, as discussed by the PSN Team and Selection Committee, to assist the Fiscal Agent complete the Proposal Narrative and subaward summaries for BJA.
+• The The USAO, PSN team, Fiscal Agent, and Selection Committee should discuss the ollowing: follo specific grant-funded project elements and criteria for selection; timeline for the Selection Committee to identify subrecipients and contractors and other deadlines; the subaward process and how the Fiscal Agent will initiate the process; and method of notifying subrecipients and other details related to the subaward process.

+- The USAO should not assume the responsibilities of the Fiscal Agent but should offer programmatic assistance. - The USAO may provide the Fiscal Agent with written project-related information, as discussed by the PSN Team and Selection Committee, to assist the Fiscal Agent complete the Proposal Narrative and subaward summaries for BJA.